AssistiveRoboticsToolbox/AssistiveRoboticsToolbox.github.io/_posts/toolbox/sensors/2019-06-19-sensors-paper1.markdown

 <!--* TOC
 {:toc}-->
 <br>
-An IMU is a specific type of sensor that measures angular rate, force and sometimes magnetic field.
+<font face="Arial">An IMU is a specific type of sensor that measures angular rate, force and sometimes magnetic field.
 IMUs are composed of a 3-axis accelerometer and a 3-axis gyroscope, which would be considered a 6-axis IMU.
 They can also include an additional 3-axis magnetometer, which would be considered a 9-axis IMU.
 Technically, the term “IMU” refers to just the sensor, but IMUs are often paired with sensor fusion software which combines data from multiple sensors to provide measures of orientation and heading.
-In common usage, the term “IMU” may be used to refer to the combination of the sensor and sensor fusion software; this combination is also referred to as an AHRS (Attitude Heading Reference System).
+In common usage, the term “IMU” may be used to refer to the combination of the sensor and sensor fusion software; this combination is also referred to as an AHRS (Attitude Heading Reference System).</font>
 <br><br>

 <div align="center"><img width="300" height="300" src="/images/toolbox/sensors/IMU.jpg"></div>